JoukoSalonen/AI-agent/Proposal-1.md

 Completeness: 7/10 (Well thought out, but some areas might require more detail, especially regarding user education and land allocation dynamics)
 Overall Score: 7.2/10

+### Conclusion:

-### Conclusion, the proposal is commendable in capturing many ideals from Snow Crash's Metaverse.
+The proposal is commendable in capturing many ideals from Snow Crash's Metaverse.
 However, refinements are needed to ensure equitable participation and sustainable growth while addressing complexity and potential centralization risks.